Pablo123GitHub/CV/README.md

 #### Web Development

 - I have contributed to several projects, which are available in my GitHub repository.
+Also, I have been following several tutorials from YouTube, Udemy or Lynda.com (among others).
-- I have graduated from the Makers Academy course who puts a strong emphasis on TDD and agile methodologies.
+- I have taken the Makers Academy course who puts a strong emphasis on TDD and agile methodologies.
 More on this under  [Education](https://github.com/Pablo123GitHub/CV#education).

 #### Communication